SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

-1. wifi_init -i **mode** for initializing the WiFi interface and for selecting the mode.
+1. wifi_init -i **mode** for initializing the Wi-Fi interface and for selecting the mode.

    e.g., wifi_init -i apsta